-Robert Maxwell works with KXAN’s investigative reporting team to hold the powerful accountable and reveal injustices that make a difference for you and your family.
+Robert Maxwell is a part of KXAN’s investigative reporting team and is committed to holding the powerful accountable and revealing injustices that affect you and your family’s wellbeing.

-This longtime journalist continues to break a number of significant stories around Central Texas.
+This longtime, award-winning journalist has broken a number of significant stories around Central Texas.
 They include revelations managers at Austin’s 911 call center cut back staff overtime hours to save money.
 The decision resulted in longer wait times for callers.

-In his free time, you’ll find Robert scaling local rock climbing walls and mountain bike trails, exploring Austin’s live music venues and Hill Country wineries.
-He’s also devoted time to Big Brothers Big Sisters and other charitable groups.
+In his free time, you’ll find Robert on local rock climbing walls and mountain bike trails, exploring Austin’s live music venues and Hill Country wineries.
+He has also devoted time to Big Brothers Big Sisters and other charitable groups.